Browser Agent and SPA API

 The New Relic Browser agent API lets you report additional data and events to New Relic Browser and New Relic Insights.
 Here are some important points to remember when using the API:

 - The app's instrumentation level setting does not affect the availability of API functions.

 If you use Browser's single-page application (SPA) monitoring, you can use the SPA API calls to add custom monitoring of specific browser interactions.
 This is useful for monitoring interactions that aren't recorded by Browser automatically because they don't result in route changes, such as a dynamically-updated widget.
 The SPA API also allows you to turn off monitoring for default-monitored interactions.

 For an overview of all New Relic APIs, see Intro to APIs.

-- Reports a Browser PageAction event to Insights along with a name and attributes.
+- Reports a Browser PageAction event to Insights along with a name and optional attributes.

 - Records an additional time point as "finished" in a session trace, and sends the event to Insights.